Get an Investor Visa in Dubai [A Detailed Guide]

 - Ease of Travel – It is very easy to travel to any GCC country for business or leisure if you have a Dubai investor visa.
 The investor status helps speed up the process of acquiring a travel visa to these regions.
 The same ease is not guaranteed with an employment visa.

-- Outside country visa validity – With a Dubai investor visa, you can live outside the UAE for a maximum period of one (1) year at a stretch, without having your residency cancelled.
+- Outside country visa validity – With a Dubai investor visa, you can live outside the UAE for a maximum period of one (1) year at a stretch, without having your residency canceled.
 This is not the case with employment or dependent visas.
 These visas only allow you a maximum of six (6) months outside the UAE, after which your UAE residence visa will be nullified.

 - Long-term visa – Having an investor visa and building a successful business venture in the UAE can leverage your prospects of acquiring the UAE Golden Visa.
 A 10-year UAE residency visa, the Golden Visa was launched in 2019 to encourage business development in the country and to reward investors and entrepreneurs for their contributions to the country’s economic growth.

-How to get an investor visa in Dubai
+How to Get an Investor Visa in Dubai?

 - New company incorporation